A Quick Recap of Debt and Equity Financing

 Again, venture debt is meant to help you grow rapidly more than it’s meant to help you sustain operations.
 It can be used to extend your runway, but as your company grows and evolves, you may require funding beyond the capabilities of even the most flexible lenders.
 That’s why debt is often the first step in a SaaS company’s funding journey.
 Use it to accelerate growth, and when you’re ready for that next step, consider equity.

 Equity-based financing becomes a strategic option later on in your growth journey.

 One example includes extensive product development.
 Perhaps the first iteration of your platform has plateaued in some way, and your customers have been wanting more.
 To build new functionality requires knowledgeable developers, and skilled talent in this area is not inexpensive.
 And you’ll likely need more than one.

 Perhaps you want to pilot a new feature, launch your platform in a new market, or even explore a new customer segment.
 Again, many of these initiatives requires funding beyond the capabilities of venture debt.

 Good News — You Can Have Debt and Equity Financing Together

 Both debt and equity financing can be used at the same time, too.
 While you may obtain venture debt capital first, you can still obtain equity financing later on even if your current debt package is still in use.
-And because our debt solution provides exceptional flexibility through the use of tranches, flexible repayment options, and other benefits, there’s no requirement to satisfy your debt obligation prior to obtaining equity.
+And because our debt solution provides exceptional flexibility through the use of tranches, flexible repayment options, and other alternatives, there’s no requirement to satisfy your debt obligation prior to obtaining equity.
 It remains a strategic growth capital tool that you can use as needed.